bahmutov/cursor-ai-example/README.md

 Check out the online course [Cursor AI For Cypress Testing](https://cypress.tips/courses/cy-cursor)

+## Install and use

+- clone this repo to your local machine
+- install dependencies with `npm install`
+- start the application with `npm start`
+- open the url `localhost:5173` in your browser

 ## The list view

 This application has a modern look and feel and shows each task item in the List view